Thursday, August 21, 2008

 >>> Ref.
 VedaBase => SB 2.1.1

 And why were his questions so relevant?
-Because they were meant to the benefit of all living entities.
+Because they were meant to benefit all living entities.
 From the small ant up to the great demigods, everyone is on the threshold of death, for the sun decreases the duration of everyone’s life:

 ayur harati vai pumsam